Peng-Yan-columbia/portfolio/Data Analysis and Predictive Modeling/Click-Through Rate (CTR) Prediction with Machine Learning/README.md

 ---

 ## 🚀 5.
 Kaggle Submission
--ranked 17th in public and 19th in private. https://www.kaggle.com/competitions/predicting-clicks/leaderboard?
+- ranked 17th in public and 19th in private.
+https://www.kaggle.com/competitions/predicting-clicks/leaderboard?
 - Generated predictions for the scoring dataset using the final embedding model.
 - Formatted results into `submission.csv`.